PHP Blog Guide

 • Stronger daily routines

-• Increased confidence in recovery
+• More confidence in recovery

-Why PHP Matters in Long-Term Recovery
+Why Does PHP Matter in Long-Term Recovery?

-• Feeling unsupported after residential care
+• Feeling unsupported after residential treatment

 How Do You Know If PHP Is the Right Level of Care?